SYBIL

 It is the natural consequence of liquid violence.
 When force can be bought and sold, sovereignty can be bought and sold.
 When sovereignty can be bought and sold, the state loses its special status.
 It becomes one provider among many.
 Perhaps the largest.
 Perhaps the default.
 But no longer the only.

-VIII.
-THE OBJECTIONS
+X. THE OBJECTIONS

 "States will prevent this."